ben-cuff/fairlearn-adversarial/docs/user_guide/mitigation/adversarial.rst

    as the global step count increases.
 In particular, use a callback function to perform these hyperparameter updates.
 An example can be seen in the example notebook.

+Both :class:`~fairlearn.adversarial.AdversarialFairnessClassifier` and
+:class:`~fairlearn.adversarial.AdversarialFairnessRegressor` also expose an :code:`alpha_target` keyword.
+When set (and greater than or equal to the initial :code:`alpha`), the optimizer linearly ramps :code:`alpha` after each epoch so that it reaches :code:`alpha_target` on the last epoch.
+The ramp executes after any explicit :code:`update_alpha` adjustment you trigger but before :code:`alpha_decay` is applied, which means decay still affects the value that gets recorded for the next epoch.
+If decay or callbacks lower :code:`alpha`, the ramp automatically recalculates the remaining increments so the final epoch still approaches :code:`alpha_target`.

 Refer to the following examples for more details:

 - :ref:`sphx_glr_auto_examples_plot_adversarial_basics.py`